 * or its equivalent in a foreign currency (e.g. the value of the individual’s primary residence, net of any secured loan, can only contribute up to S$1 million of the S$2 million threshold)

-^ or its equivalent in a foreign currency, of financial assets (such as fixed deposits or investment products) net of any related liabilities (e.g. your investment account statement issued in the last 3 months)
+^ or its equivalent in a foreign currency, of financial assets (such as fixed deposits or investment products) net of any related liabilities (e.g. your current investment account statement issued)

 If you are a Corporation (e.g. family office), you must submit valid documentation which indicates that the corporation is currently holding net assets that are exceeding S$10 million in value (or its equivalent in a foreign currency) as determined by:

 (a) The most recent audited balance sheet of the corporation; or, where the corporation is not required to prepare audited accounts regularly, a balance sheet of the corporation certified by the corporation as giving a true and fair view of the state of affairs of the corporation as of the date of the balance sheet, of which the date shall be within the preceding 12 months; or

 (b) A corporation, the sole business of which is to hold investments and the entire share capital of which is owned by one or more persons, each of whom is an Accredited Investor.

 Accredited Investors are assumed to be better informed, and better able to access resources to protect their own interests, and therefore require less regulatory protection.
 Investors who agree to be treated as Accredited Investors therefore, forgo the benefit of certain regulatory safeguards.